 An aspect of security that has risen in awareness in recent years is the necessity of defending against vehicle impacts.
 Often, these occur from deliberate attacks and as a result, the demand for Hostile Vehicle Mitigation (HVM) and crash rated products is also rising.

-The Centre for the Protection of National Infrastructure (CPNI) has recently published an extensive overview of vehicle impact test standards.
+In late 2020 The Centre for the Protection of National Infrastructure (now National Protective Security Authority) published an extensive overview of vehicle impact test standards.
 This document provides guidance for security professionals and specifiers of Vehicle Security Barriers (VSBs); this is a complicated area, with standards, performance ratings, and products varying from situation to situation, and country to country.

 The types of VSB